Jass Card Game: Mastering the Classic Swiss Pastime

 Can you explain the scoring system in Jass?

-In Jass, each card has a point value, and the scoring system is based on the accumulation of these points through tricks, featuring melds like sequences and four-of-a-kinds which award points as explained in detail here.
+In Jass, each card has a point value, and the scoring system is based on the accumulation of these points through tricks, featuring melds like sequences and four-of-a-kinds which award points.